 Frequently Asked Questions

-My rate is $140 per 55 minute session (Visa, Mastercard, Discover, American Express).
+I charge $160 for 53 minute or $270 for 90 minute individual therapy (Visa, Mastercard, Discover, American Express).
 Sessions are self paid and then I provide a receipt of services after each session which you can submit to your insurance company for possible reimbursement for out of network providers.
 I do not accept health insurance.

-My rates are reviewed and modified annually.
-Clients are notified of any change in fee 30 days prior to it taking effect.
+My rates are reviewed and modified annually or biannually.
+Clients are notified of any change in fee at least 30 days prior to it taking effect..

 Do you offer a free consultation?